vivarium-collective/biosimulator-processes/README.md

          pip install biosimulator-processes

-We recommend using an environment/package manager [like Conda](https://conda.io/projects/conda/en/latest/index.html) if downloading from PyPI to install the dependencies required for your use.
-Most of the direct UI content for this tooling will be in the form of a jupyter notebook.
-The installation for this notebook is provided below.
+We recommend using an environment/package manager like UV.

 ## Simulator process set-up and installation